PiJoules/python2c/README.md

 - 11/04/2015
   - Can print a static string.
 - 11/07/2015
-  - Changed to c++ conversion b/c I'm not smart enough to implement objects in c.
+  - Changed to C conversion b/c I'm not smart enough to implement objects in c.

 ## Todo
 - Be able to print a string with parameters